Approval-Seeking Behavior in relationships: Signs & How to Heal

 Most people like the attention they receive when they do something.
 If you do something constantly, you want others to see it and praise you.
 This is a sign of needing constant validation in a relationship.
 It reeks of low self-esteem.
 In truth, most people don’t care and want to be entertained.

-How to overcome the need for approval-seeking behavior- 6 ways
+How to overcome approval-seeking behavior: 6 ways

 One of the questions many people ask about this subject matter is how to stop seeking approval.
 The path to overcoming approval-seeking behavior is a complex one.
 It involves a conscious effort and intention to win.
 The following tips can help you eliminate attention-seeking behavior from your life: